Sup2point0/Assort/~poetry/Perfect.md

 He’s everything a friend could be and more.
 I think by now I’ve truly given in,
 No matter who else I find in the world,
-Can never understand me quite like him,
+Could never understand me quite like him,
 If only in some life he were a girl.
 Why should I open up to someone new?
 Should lower my expectations a few.